Cloud Gaming Market Report Scope & Overview:

 Sony Interactive Entertainment

-Sony Interactive Entertainment is a key player in the cloud gaming market, primarily through PlayStation Now and PlayStation Plus Premium services.
-By integrating cloud streaming with its PlayStation ecosystem, Sony enables seamless access to PS4 and PS5 titles without downloads.
-Continuous enhancements to PlayStation Portal and expansion of streaming services reinforce Sony’s strategy to deliver premium, device-flexible gaming experiences and strengthen its competitive position in cloud gaming.
+Sony Interactive Entertainment is a prominent name in cloud gaming, with the PlayStation Now and PlayStation Plus Premium services.
+Sony, which has brought cloud streaming to its ecosystem of PlayStation consoles, allows wireless access to all those PS4 and PS5 games without any downloading.
+PlayStation Portal continues to improve and expand its streaming services, further solidifying Sony's strategy to deliver high-quality gaming experiences that can be enjoyed on a multitude of devices, while enhancing its competitiveness in cloud gaming.

 • 2025 – Sony Interactive Entertainment Released a system software update for PlayStation Portal in April, enhancing the Cloud Game Streaming Beta with user-experience improvements for PlayStation Plus Premium members streaming via the remote device.